Monday, September 12, 2022

 Clearing the fresh snowflakes from the glass, I leaned toward the broken window and peered inside.
 A familiar stench wafted toward me.
 Old gardening equipment lay scattered along the dirt floor.
 Wooden planks rested against the wall beyond that.
 To the left of it, highlighted in the dim light filtering through the cracked windows, lay the decomposing bodies.

-Stacking the bodies inside a building was careless.
+Stacking the bodies inside the building like this was careless.
 If the brain disease killed them, they needed to be burned.
 As Paulo used to say, “Burn them, Guerrera.
 Ahora.

-The brain disease spread through skin contact, bodily fluids, and I suspected airborne particles from clothing of a rotting corpse.
+The brain disease spread through skin contact, respiratory droplets, and I suspected airborne particles from clothing of a rotting corpse.
 Burning was the only way to ensure it didn’t spread.
 One dead body could doom an entire community.
 I’d seen it happen.

 I was immune to the brain disease, more commonly referred to as “the sickness.”
 That’s why Paulo, the egotistic, cruel man who once controlled my life, had put me in charge of the dying at Luchan, the place from which Molly and I recently fled.
 One by one I had watched my housemates slip into madness and die, and one by one I disposed of their bodies the proper way.
 Then, when the last of them were gone, we abandoned Luchan.

-I promised Molly’s father that if anything happened to him Molly and I would leave Luchan and travel to the safe house, where Molly once lived.
-But it was taking us longer to find than we thought.
+I promised Molly’s father that if anything happened to him Molly and I would leave Luchan and travel to the safehouse, where Molly once lived.
+I had hoped we would beat the late October snow, but it was taking us longer to find than we thought.
 Stumbling upon this old homestead with its intact roof, sturdy walls, and the grand old wooden table we could chop up and burn for heat gave us hope we might have a place to rest for a while.
-At least until the skies were clear.
+At least until the skies cleared.

 I didn’t want to expose Molly to the sickness again.
 She might not survive it a second time.